emersonrp/fallout.bas/README.md

 ### What doesn't?

+* Having enough wordsets
-* Having more than one set of words
+* Having wordsets of word length other than five characters
 * Any of the "remove duds" or "refill guesses" functionality from the original game

 ### How do I use this?